 Patricia's Green

-Patricia's Green is a small urban park located in the Hayes Valley neighborhood of San Francisco, California.
-The park occupies the space that was once part of the Central Freeway, which was damaged in the 1989 Loma Prieta earthquake and later demolished.
+Patricia's Green is a small urban space in the middle of San Francisco's Hayes Valley neighborhood.
+What's interesting about this spot is that it actually stands where part of the Central Freeway once ran before it was damaged in the Loma Prieta earthquake of 1989 and eventually torn down.

 All Features & Facilities